vitelabs/vite-wiki/docs/tutorial/rule/quota.md

 # Quota

 ::: tip
-Quota and quota-related topics are described in this page.
+Quota and related topics are described in this page.

 Definition of Terms:
 * **Quota**： In Vite network, CPU cycles, storage space and network bandwidth consumed in transactions are paid by quota, instead of transaction fees or gas.